devon-smith/six-pack-capacitor-tesla-coil/README.md

 ## The Result

 After careful assembly and calibration, the tesla coil produced some impressive sparks off of the top load!
-It's mesmerizing to watch and definitely a crowd-pleaser.

 These are some photos of the indiviual compenents: